metagenomics/denbi-nanopore-training/docs/assembly_qc/bandage.rst

-Assembly Graph inspection with bandage
+Assembly Graph inspection with Bandage
 ==================

+This did'nt work out very well, let's have a look on the assembly graph with Bandage.

 Bandage is a program for visualising de novo assembly graphs.
-By displaying connections which are not present in the contigs file, Bandage opens up new possibilities for analysing de novo assemblies.
+By displaying connections which are not present in the contigs file, Bandage opens up new possibilities for analysing *de novo* assemblies.

 You can start Bandage with::